 We have multiple programs focused on inhibitors of inflammasomes, multi-protein complexes that sense molecular hallmarks of infection or cellular injury and initiate an appropriate immune response.
 Inflammasomes have been recognized for their crucial role in host defense against pathogens, but dysregulated inflammasome activation is linked to the development of autoimmune, metabolic and neurodegenerative diseases, implicating them in a broad range of inflammatory diseases.
-These include systemic (i.e., cardiovascular (CV), dermatologic and rheumatic diseases) and CNS (i.e., Alzheimer's disease, Parkinson's disease) diseases (Figure 15).
+These include systemic (i.e., cardiovascular (CV), dermatologic and rheumatic) diseases and CNS diseases (i.e., Alzheimer's disease, Parkinson's disease, multiple sclerosis, and others) (Figure 13).